|

 holding the light, and Orophin behind, his hands on his brothers

 shoulders.
-The remainder of the rescuers sat motionless on the
+The remainder of the rescue party sat motionless on

 Are you glad I came? asked the boy.